Cedarvale station: Line 1 Yonge–University

 As the north end of the station is in Allen Road's median, the Line 1 platform level is partly built at surface level.
 Designers took advantage of this and added windows at platform level.
-The northbound platform has regular windows, allowing for a view onto Allen Road, while windows on the opposite platform were frosted during construction of the aborted Eglinton West subway in 1994.
-This combination of window treatments allows transit riders to view cars speeding onto Allen Road's northbound expressway lanes, while blocking views of cars stuck in traffic approaching Eglinton, where the expressway—originally planned to continue south to downtown—ends.
+The northbound platform has regular windows, allowing for a view onto Allen Road, while windows on the opposite platform were frosted during construction of the aborted Eglinton West line in 1994.
+This combination of window treatments allows transit riders to view cars speeding onto Allen Road's northbound expressway lanes, while blocking views of cars stuck in traffic approaching Eglinton Avenue, where the expressway – originally planned to continue south to downtown – ends.

-During July 2009, the TTC installed an $850,000 green roof over the northern end of the station to reduce maintenance costs, increase the lifespan to 40–50 years, reduce the heat island effect by lowering the temperature of the surrounding area by a few degrees, and to reduce runoff.
+During July 2009, the TTC installed an $850,000 green roof over the northern end of the station to reduce maintenance costs, increase the lifespan by 40 to 50 years, reduce the heat island effect by lowering the temperature of the surrounding area by a few degrees, and to reduce runoff.
 The TTC had to repair the roof anyway, since it had been leaking since 2000.
-The plants atop the 835-square-metre roof are low-maintenance sedums. and stations are slated to have green roofs installed as well.
+The plants atop the 835 m2 roof are low-maintenance sedums.

+Line 5 Eglinton

+The Line 5 additions were designed by NORR, following an architectural concept designed by architects gh3* from Toronto and Daoust Lestage Lizotte Stecker from Montreal.
+Two new entrances were built, one on the east side and one on the west side of Allen Road.
+As with other stations on Line 5, architectural features includes natural light from large windows and skylights, steel structures painted white, and orange accents (the colour of the line).